dwyl/flutter-stopwatch-tutorial/README.md

 and another one to reset the stopwatch
 (and deleting the persisted timers, as well).

+Congratulations,
-Congratulations, your app now allows you to start and stop the stopwatch and maintain the elapsed time even if you closed and reopened the app
+your app now allows you
+to start and stop the stopwatch and maintain the elapsed time even if you closed and reopened the app
-(thanks to persisting the timers inside the `Drift` database) :tada:.
+(thanks to persisting the timers inside the `Drift` database) 🎉.

 Your app should now look like this.